Shalimov/lzdash/docs/expl.md

 - Lazy evaluation is often combined with memoization.
 - Lazy evaluation can lead to reduction in memory footprint, since values are created when needed

-Let's review how it `lzdash` works by example:
+Let's review how `lzdash` works by example:
 Assume we have a plan to get all even numbers from array and then multiply each by 2.

 Here is the code to do it: